DePew Lodge No. 823, Free and Accepted Masons

-Depew Lodge No. 823, Free and Accepted Masons is a historic building located at Lancaster in Erie County, New York.
+Depew Lodge No. 823, Free and Accepted Masons is a historic building located at Lancaster in Erie County, New York as a Masonic Hall.
 It is a locally distinctive example of the Neo-Classical Revival style of architecture.
-Built between 1916 and 1919 as a meeting hall for the local Masons (DePew Lodge No. 823, which no longer exists).
+It was built between 1916 and 1919 as a meeting hall for the DePew Lodge No. 823, which no longer exists.
 Today, it is used as a commercial office building.

 It was listed on the National Register of Historic Places in 1999.
 It is included in the Broadway Historic District.